What we know about the man arrested in connection with the Idaho quadruple murders

 Monroe County chief public defender Jason LaBar, who is representing Kohberger for his extradition hearing in Pennsylvania, told CBS News that police said they knocked on the Kohbergers' door around 3 a.m.
 Friday and both the parents and the suspect were "very cooperative."

 Kohberger is being held without bond in Monroe County Correctional Facility, where he is awaiting extradition to Idaho.
 His lawyer said Kohberger would not fight the plan to extradite him to Idaho to face the charges.
 Kohberger is set to appear before a judge on Tuesday, Jan.
-3, LaBar said, and is expected to sign off on relevant paperwork in court in lieu of an extradition hearing.
+3, LaBar said.

 Kohberger could be in Idaho as little as 72 hours later, he added.
-"Because of obviously the attention of this case, I assume Idaho is prepared and ready to transport him back already," LaBar said, noting that he anticipates "it's going to happen pretty quickly," even though legal procedure technically allows a 10-day waiting period.
+"Because of obviously the attention of this case, I assume Idaho is prepared and ready to transport him back already," LaBar said.

+"He's likely to sign the extradition paperwork," LaBar reiterated during an appearance on NBC's "Today" show ahead of Tuesday's hearing.
+The attorney, who said that he has visited Kohberger four times since he was taken into custody last week, described the suspect's disposition during their meetings as "very calm."

+"He's being very calm.
+He's very aware.
+He understands the proceedings," LaBar said.
+"I did discuss with him what to expect in the upcoming days on his transport, as well as what to expect when he actually returns to Idaho and is likely in front of a magistrate or a judge there."

 So far, few details are publicly known about Kohberger's alleged actions the night of the brutal killings of four University of Idaho students last November.